 - Are the lights on or off all the time, making it clear you're away?

 - Do you have high walls and hedges, which could give burglars protection from being seen?

 - Is accessing your house noisy for a burglar?
 For example, is there gravel around the property?

 - Are there any ladders lying around that a burglar could use?

 - What equipment do you keep in your shed and garage?
 What is its value and could it be used to help someone break in?

 - How secure is the shed or garage?
 Is it always kept locked with high-quality padlocks and security locks?

 We've surveyed ex-burglars to discover what really puts them off, including everything from dogs to different alarm brands.
 Read more in our burglar secrets revealed.

 How to secure your home

-In September 2013, we asked 1,292 Which? members about the extra security measures they have in their homes, from door locks to shed alarms.
+In September 2017, we asked 4,353 Which? members about the extra security measures they have in their homes, from alarm systems to CCTV.